If you are coming to Morocco and looking to add on some time at the beach, we have some recommendations for you.

 The center of Al Hoceima is a replica of the Colonial times, with stone buildings and colonial inspired architecture.
 You’ll enjoy exploring the small town by foot when you aren’t at the beach.

-During your stay make sure you visit Plage Asfiha, a golden sand beach that is across from the beautiful little island Peñón de Alhucemas.
+During your stay, make sure you visit Plage Asfiha, a golden sand beach that is across from the beautiful little island Peñón de Alhucemas.
 Take an evening stroll here or hike up the Rif Mountains for a spectacular view of the Al Hoceima coastline.

 Asilah is a small beach town located in Northern Morocco along the sparkling Atlantic Ocean.
-The blue and white towns of this town gives it a serene feeling similar to the blue town of Chefchaouen.
+The blue and white walls of this town gives it a serene feeling similar to the blue town of Chefchaouen.
 The ramparts and city walls of Asilah are beautifully preserved, remaining fully intact.

 While two of its larger neighbor cities, Tangier and Tetouan, are far busier, you’ll find peace and quiet on these beaches.
 Asilah also has some of the best spots to view the sunset, the kind that can take your breath away!

 The best beach in this town is the Paradise Beach where you can have fun in the water, take a camel ride or even play games like soccer and netball.
-From June to September, festive season begins in this small settlement town.

 Are you looking for an above-average beach vacation?
 Try Morocco!